danmasta/lo/README.md

 ```js
 method(obj, fn, { entries, notNil })
 ```
 The `entries` option is `false` by default, and non-collection values are iterated as a one-object collection.
-If you want to iterate the properties/entries of a single object, you can set `entries` to `true`:
+If you want to iterate the properties/entries of a single object, you can set the `entries` option to `true`:
 ```js
 import { each } from 'lo';